abdelshok/moira/README.md

     lmfao
    ```

-## 🐉 Current Features
+## 🐉 Current Features:

+- Users can sign up and create an account using their email and a username of their choice.
-- Users can join any amount of public or private channels that can each hold up to 1,000 concurrent users and have a conversation with their friends or coworkers, while also potentially giving the impression that they are working
+- Authenticated users can see list of public channels that they can join and use to chat with their friends and coworkers.
+Each channel can hold up to 1,000 concurrent users.
-- Users can retrieve a list of all public channels around the world and see how many people are currently live in these channels
+- Users can search for existing private channels.
+If a private channel is found with a matching name, the user can join the channel by entering the password associated with the channel.
+- Users can create their own public channels, which will then be displayed with the list of existing public channels.
-- Users can create password protected private channels and have a conversation with their friends while being ensured that no one else will be able to join
+- Users can create their own password-protected channels and ensure that they can talk with their friends in secret if the need arose.

 ## 🚀 Resources & How to